Enselic/git-repo-language-trends/README.md

 You can download pre-built binaries for **Linux**, **Mac** and **Windows** for the latest release [here](https://github.com/Enselic/git-repo-language-trends/releases).

 ## cargo install
-If you have Rust and Cargo installed, all you need to do to fetch, build and install the self-contained `git-repo-language-trends` binary from source is:
+If you have Rust and Cargo installed, all you need to do to fetch, build and install the self-contained `git-repo-language-trends` crate is:
 ```
 cargo install git-repo-language-trends
 ```